Phone:+1 307 363 1045

 Prices for glycerin in the European market were reported at 2752USD/MT CFR Hamburg in January and averaged around 2835 USD/MT CFR Hamburg toward the end of the first quarter of 2022.
 In Q2 of 2022, Glycerin prices were seen to rise in the European market, with an average quarterly tendency of 2.6%.

 Due to the lack of demand from end-user industries, the offtakes from downstream industries including food, pharmaceutical, and cosmetics played a limited influence in the price increase of glycerin.
-As Q2 2022 came to an end, the price trends for glycerin stabilised as supply and demand on the market remained constant.
+As Q2 2022 came to an end, the price trend for glycerin stabilised as supply and demand on the market remained constant.

 In North America, the price of glycerin increased exponentially by 10% in the first quarter of 2022 compared to the fourth quarter of 2021.
 Prices for glycerin in the US market ranged from 2812 USD/MT in January to 2955 USD/MT in March 2022.
 The price of glycerin overall showed a downward trend during the second quarter of 2022.